 Very impressive gorge, up to 300 m deep and in some places just a few meters wide.
 Walkways have been installed here since 1875.

 One of the most prominent palaces in the world, built as an imperial summer residence of the Habsburg dynasty.
 The current giant palace with its 1,441 rooms was built in 1740-50ies.
 It was built in Baroque style, with very ornate interiors in many rooms.
 The facade was remodeled in Neo-Classicism style later, in the early 19th century.
-Very impressive are also Schönbrunn Palace Gardens – an area with sculpted relief, many examples of park architecture (including the enormous Gloriette), orangery, palm houses.
+Very impressive are also Schönbrunn Palace Gardens – an area with sculpted relief, many examples of park architecture (including the enormous Gloriette), orangery, and palm houses.

 Beautiful historical town perched between Hallstatt Lake and Alps that developed at salt mine above this town.
 Space in this small plot of land is limited and, for example, burials on a regular basis are removed to make place for new ones.
 Current structures are mainly in Baroque style and were built after the fire in 1750.